jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 (101,4) (37,2) (24,1) (0,4) (63,2) (71,5) (64,3) (2,4) (65,1) (45,4) (7,4) (50,2) (81,2) (93,1) (42,5) (83,4) (29,2) (21,2) (51,5) (86,4) (82,1) (108,2) (23,4) (40,2) (89,4) (88,3) (78,5) (107,4) (9,3) (56,5) (60,5) (46,5) (44,4) (67,3) (18,3) (10,4) (103,1) (8,5) (34,3) (12,5) (96,5) (35,2) (68,3) (61,1) (58,1) (20,3) (100,4) (97,4) (47,5) (95,1) (92,4) (32,5) (27,5) (52,4) (25,4) (5,4) (85,4) (57,2) (30,3) (76,4) (72,5) (1,5)
 ```

 Each line is representing one user.
-Each user uses the Amazon star rating (as show in the following image) to rate a movie or a tv show (in the range of 1 to 5).
+Each user uses the Amazon star rating (as shown in the following image) to rate a movie or a tv show (in the range of 1 to 5).

 ![alt text](images/starRatings.png "Amazon Star Rating")